ubermag/oommfc/README.md

 `oommfc` is a Python package that provides:

-- An Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/) calculator for driving micromagnetic systems defined using `micromagneticmodel`.
+- An Object Oriented MicroMagnetic Framework [OOMMF](https://math.nist.gov/oommf/) calculator for micromagnetic systems defined using `micromagneticmodel`.

 It is available on all major operating systems (Windows, MacOS, and Linux) and requires Python 3.6 or higher.